WaveGuard: Robust Deepfake Detection and Source Tracing via Dual-Tree Complex Wavelet and Graph Neural Networks: EXPERIMENTS

-To evaluate the cross-dataset generalization ability, TABLE~\ref{tab:3} reports the BER performance of our method on the LFW dataset under both common and malicious distortions at two resolutions.
-The values in \textbf{bold} represent the absolute difference in BER between LFW and the original dataset (CelebA-HQ), with arrows indicating the direction of change---$\uparrow$ for increased BER and $\downarrow$ for decreased BER on LFW.
-Despite the domain shift, our method maintains low BER in tracing and preserves the 50\% boundary in detection across most distortion types.
-This suggests that our framework is not only robust under in-domain perturbations but also generalizes well to unseen data from different distributions, demonstrating strong transferability and practical applicability.
+To evaluate the cross-dataset generalization ability, TABLE~\ref{tab:4} reports the BER performance of our method on four datasets (LFW\cite{LFW_tcsvt}, FaceForensics++\cite{FF++}, DFDC\cite{DFDC}, and Celeb-DF v2\cite{celeb-df}) under both common and malicious distortions at two resolutions.
+The row denoted as $\Delta$ represents the absolute BER difference compared with the original training dataset (CelebA-HQ), with arrows indicating the direction of change---$\uparrow$ for increased BER and $\downarrow$ for decreased BER.
+Although the datasets differ significantly in distribution, our method consistently maintains low BER in tracing across all datasets and distortion types, demonstrating strong robustness and reliable transferability to unseen data.

-This robustness is mainly due to the frequency domain embedding strategy.
-Compared with the spatial domain method, the frequency domain watermark is more stable under common distortion, ensuring the integrity of the watermark information.
-At the same time, the design of joint sub-band enhances the discrimination ability of semi-robust Detector under deepfake forgery, so that it can stably distinguish real and forged content.
+This robustness is mainly due to the frequency-domain embedding strategy, which plays a central role in ensuring generalization across datasets.
+By distributing watermark information across multiple directional sub-bands, the DT-CWT enhances redundancy and stability under various distortions and data distributions.
+In addition, the SC-GNN module provides structural modeling that helps the system capture cross-domain spatial consistencies, further improving robustness against semantic and appearance variations.
+Finally, the feature reuse mechanism is introduced to improve the flexibility and robustness of watermark embedding by optimizing the feature transfer process.